-Alfredo sauce is one of those things that I usually only splurge on in restaurants.
-Its simple combination of cream, butter, and cheese is downright magical, but also downright indulgent!
-I always worried that creating a healthier alfredo sauce recipe wouldn’t do the original justice but I’ve found a great combination of ingredients that maintains that creamy luxurious experience and cuts fat and calories big time.
-This isn’t a recipe who’s purpose is copycat with different ingredients (like this other version of a cream sauce, using cauliflower- also super delicious.) .
+Traditional Alfredo sauce is insanely delicious and sometimes considered a splurge with its indulgent amounts of butter, cream, and cheese.
+This version still gives you a creamy luxurious experience but lowers fat and calories significantly.
+This isn’t a recipe who’s purpose is copycat the original with different ingredients.
 This recipe still uses real cheese, and real butter, just way less of it and some clever additions to make up the difference.
 This healthy, low-fat alfredo sauce is one of the most popular recipes on our site.
-It’s been here for almost 10 years now (originally shared in August of 2008) and I finally got around to updating the photos, and even adding a video for you!
+It’s been here for almost 10 years now (originally shared in August of 2008) and and continues to be a family staple in households all over!

 The great thing about this recipe is that it’s made from simple ingredients that you probably already have at home.